saricay/STM32-Blue-Pill-Projects/README.md

 # Blue Pill Projects
-Week3: LED control application using built-in LED on STM32F1 Kit
+Week3: LED control application using built-in LED on STM32F1 Kit\n
 Week4: Finite state machine design and coding for traffic light control application using external LEDs
 Week5: Finite state machine design and coding for traffic light control application by using external interrupts
 Week6: Finite state machine design and coding for traffic light control application using external and timer interrupts